roman-milk/roman-milk.github.io/what-mom-knows-fucks-her-mom.md

  I pumped my cock and in seconds the first spray hit Nana directly in the face and she moaned on contact like a good slut should.
 I turned slightly and allowed my second full stream to hit Mom, before turning back to Nana to receive the remaining smaller squirts of my white goo.

  As soon as my last small squirt hit Nana's chin, she leaned forward and took my cock back in her mouth.
 I quipped, "I tell you one thing, when it comes to retrieving every last speck of cum, it's definitely like mother, like daughter."
-Report_Story #4